 private burial ceremony at Pinelawn Memorial Park.
 In lieu of flowers,

 donations may be made to Holy Spirit Catholic Church on 400 Academy Heights Rd,

 Kinston, NC 28504.

-To send flowers to the family or plant a tree in memory of Manuel Dagan Arcino, please visit our floral store.
+To send flowers to Manuel's family, please visit our floral store.